 Your skin deserves the best protection and care possible, and our experienced aesthetic team is here to help with skin treatments and professional skincare products from trusted names like SkinCeuticals and SkinMedica.
 If you are specifically looking for the best in sun protection, we offer a suncare-focused line of sophisticated products from Colorescience.

-Led by board-certified plastic surgeon Dr. Kiya Movassaghi, the experienced aesthetic team at Movassaghi Plastic Surgery and Ziba Medical Spa can help you navigate the world of sun protection and maintain healthy, beautiful skin.
-Call (541) 686-8700 or contact us online to schedule a consultation with our experts to learn more about sun protection and how we can help you maintain healthy, radiant skin!
+Led by board-certified plastic surgeon Dr. Kiya Movassaghi, the experienced aesthetic team at Movassaghi Plastic Surgery and Ziba Medical Spa in Eugene can help you navigate the world of sun protection and maintain healthy, beautiful skin.
+Call our Eugene office at (541) 686-8700 or contact us online to schedule a consultation with our experts to learn more about sun protection and how we can help you maintain healthy, radiant skin!